 But there is a third pricing strategy that incorporates the benefits of both approaches and allows the retailer to better match supply with demand.
 The “discount-frequently” pricing strategy allows retailers to charge high prices when demand is high and is flexible unlike an “every day low price” strategy or “static pricing.”

-“A firm that cares about attracting customers to the store as well as maintaining the flexibility to match supply with demand would benefit from the discounting frequently policy,” says Pnina Feldman, assistant professor at UC Berkeley’s Haas School of Business, Haas Operations and Technology Management Group.
+“A firm that cares about attracting customers to the store as well as maintaining the flexibility to match supply with demand would benefit from the discounting frequently policy,” says Pnina Feldman, assistant professor, Haas Operations and Technology Management Group.

 In the paper, “Price Commitments with Strategic Consumers: Why it can be Optimal to Discount More Frequently … Than Optimal” (Manufacturing and Service Operations Management, July 2015), Feldman and co-author Gérard P. Cachon, The Wharton School, University of Pennsylvania, found the discount-frequently strategy proved to be the most optimal.